cneyens/adepy/README.md

 Currently, all solutions shown in [Wexler (1992)](https://doi.org/10.3133/twri03B7) are provided as separate Python functions.
 These simulate 1D, 2D or 3D solute transport in uniform background flow for a variety of boundary conditions and source geometries.
 The solute may be subjected to linear sorption and first-order decay.

 Since all equations are linear, superposition in time and space can be applied to create complex source geometries with time-varying source concentrations.
 Gauss-Legendre quadrature is used to solve the integrals which require numerical integration.
+Sequential or parallel first-order parent-daughter chain reactions are supported using the method described by [Sun & Clement (1999)](https://doi.org/10.1023/A:1006507514019).

 ## To install
 Download or `git clone` the [GitHub repository](https://github.com/cneyens/adepy) locally.
 Then install using: